virendrap1516/PGAGI-analytics-dashboard/README.md

-# PGAGI Comprehensive Analytics Dashboard👨🏻‍💻
+# PGAGI Comprehensive Analytics Dashboard 👨🏻‍💻

-## Project Overview
+## Project Overview 📑

-This repository contains the "Comprehensive Analytics Dashboard," developed as part of the PGAGI Front-End Developer Internship assignment.
+📜 This repository contains the "Comprehensive Analytics Dashboard," developed as part of the PGAGI Front-End Developer Internship assignment.
 The dashboard offers an interactive, user-friendly interface, displaying data fetched from multiple APIs.
 It features advanced animations, responsive design, and a focus on performance optimization and state management.👨‍💻

 ## Features🛠️